softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 }
 ```

 Each service method receives a Request object containing all the information it needs to do its work.
-After performing its function it returns a corresponding Result object containing the output of the method.
-To do their work, service classes need to make heavy use of the Model classes and Data Access classes described below.
+After performing its purpose, it returns a corresponding Result object containing the output of the method.
+To do their work, service classes need to make heavy use of the Model classes and Data Access classes described above.

 ⚠ You must place your service classes in a folder named `server/src/main/java/service`.